hesabe-tech-team/api-plugin-woocommerce_31may2023/README.md

 1: To Reinstall Hesabe Payment Gateway first login to wordpress admin panel</br>
 2: navigate to plugin area in wordpress admin panel and deactivate old Hesabe plugin</br>
-3: login to cpannel and open file manager</br>
+3: login to Cpanel and open file manager</br>
-4: In public_html folder vsist your website folder as per your Domain Configuration</br>
+4: In public_html folder visit  your website folder as per your Domain Configuration</br>
 5: Now navigate to plugin folder it will be in your_root_wordpress\wp-content\plugins</br>
 6: Make sure to backup your merchant details</br>
 6: Now delete hesabe folder api2-plugin-woocommerce</br>
-5: Uplaod your folder Hesabe Payment Gateway make sure you upload folder not files </br>
+5: Upload your folder Hesabe Payment Gateway make sure you upload folder not files </br>
 6: Now visit you wordpress admin and visit Plugin section check Hesabe Payment Gateway </br>
 7: Now you will be able to see Hesabe Payment Gateway plugin , activate it </br>

-Once ou activate it Visit Wooocommerce pligin settings then Click Payment Tab</br>
+Once you activate it Visit Woocommerce pligin settings then Click Payment Tab</br>
-Click manage button or click toogle button and activate update your plugin details and setting </br>
+Click manage button or click toggle button and activate update your plugin details and setting </br>
 You will see Different option </br>

 All those options are based on Hesabe Direct and Hesabe Indirect method </br>